vpenso/scripts/docs/code/rust/vars.md

 2. Each value has exactly one owner at a time.
 3. When the owner goes out of scope the value is dropped

-Rust uses [lexical scopes][ls] where name resolution depends on the location in the source code and the lexical context.
+Rust uses [lexical scopes][ls] - name resolution depends on the location in the source code and the lexical context.

 [ls]: https://en.wikipedia.org/wiki/Scope_(computer_science)#Lexical_scope_vs._dynamic_scope